 These are the friendships you intend to maintain beyond the gates of the campus.
 Our social life is dynamic, therefore we must thrive to create a small group of friends that we count on for a long time.

 Creating strong bonds with a limited group of friends improves both our emotional and physical well-being.
-Studies have found, our brains release dopamine and oxytocin in the presence of great friends.
+Studies have found that our brains release dopamine and oxytocin in the presence of great friends.
 Thus, it’s important we keep friends we can rely on when we face challenges.

 These are the four things I wish I knew when I joined college.
 I bring these to your awareness as a reminder that success in your college life is too important to be left to chance.
 Be deliberate.
 May you enjoy every minute of your college life.